2016 Cyber Security Threat Predictions and Why Nutrient-Extracting Blenders Still aren’t the Answer

 Three main reasons why change control and system integrity monitoring are vital to maintaining Cyber Security:

-Firstly, once our Vulnerability Mitigation and secure configuration work has been implemented, we now need that to remain in effect for ever more.
+Firstly, once our Vulnerability Mitigation and secure configuration work have been implemented, we now need that to remain in effect for ever more.
 So we need a means of assessing when changes are made to systems, and to understand what they are and if they weaken security.

 Secondly, any change or update could impact functional operation, so it is vital we have visibility of any changes made.